-Council Budget Hearings, by Agency April 8, 2014- May 9, 2014
+Council Budget Hearings, by Agency April 15 - May 7, 2015

 Shortly after the budget is submitted, each committee holds a hearing on the proposed budgets for the agencies the committee oversees.
 There are both public witnesses and executive branch witnesses.
 The DC Council Budget Office's website posts questions regarding the proposed budget that are submitted by committees to the agencies.
 The budget office also posts the agencies' responses.
-You can view the schedule here:
+You can view the schedule here: http://dccouncil.us/news/entry/performance-oversight-and-budget-hearing-schedules-slightly-updated

-http://www.dccouncil.us/20092010oversightandbudgetschedule%20

-POINT OF ADVOCACY This is a good time to testify on elements of the mayor's budget that you like and elements that you do not like, especially if things are not included at all.
+\\POINT OF ADVOCACY\\ This is a good time to testify on elements of the mayor's budget that you like and elements that you do not like, especially if things are not included at all.

-Final Revenue Forecast May 2014
+Final Revenue Forecast May or June 2015

-Early in May, the CFO will release a new revenue forecast.
-The final budget adopted by the Council must fit within this revenue forecast.
-If the May revenue forecast is lower than the February forecast, the Mayor and Council must work to find additional budget savings.
-If the May revenue forecast is higher than the February forecast, the Council can support some additional funding proposals.
+The CFO releases a new revenue forecast in the spring, though the specific timing changes from year to year.
+If the forecast is released before the Council's main budget vote on May 27, the final budget adopted by the Council must fit within this revenue forecast.
+If the new revenue forecast is lower than the February forecast, the Mayor and Council must work to find additional budget savings.
+If the revenue forecast is higher than the February forecast, the Council can support some additional funding proposals.